 The Craft Council provides stable and innovative programming that builds upon a wealth of experience and anticipates new opportunities and changing directions.
 The strength of the Craft Council of Newfoundland and Labrador lies in the dedication of its volunteers and members, its wise use of resources and the energy and clarity of vision that the Council brings to all endeavours.

-This video was produced by the Government of Newfoundland and Labrador, Department of Industry, Trade and Rural Development with assistance from the Craft Council.
+This video was produced by the Government of Newfoundland and Labrador, Department of Innovation, Business and Rural Development with assistance from the Craft Council.
 It profiles some of our province's best craft.